CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 The CivicActions Access Control (AC) policy defines policy for remote usage restrictions.
 The Project Manager or System Owner may additionally provision users according to their Access Control policies.

+##### Project

+The The Project permits remote access for privileged functions to support operational needs.
+The technical staff documents, monitors, and controls all methods of remote access to the information system including remote access for privileged functions.
+Privileged user access is only permitted through the use of Secure Shell (SSH) where the user will authenticate to the device through this secure channel.
+Virtual Private Networking (VPN) is not enabled in any form within the Project accreditation boundary.

 ### AC-18: Wireless Access